jlawyerorg/j-lawyer-developer-quickstart/README.md

 ### Build the application

 * Clone repository j-lawyer-org to your local disk.
+When on Windows, the top most folder "j-lawyer-org" should reside next to the "tools" folder you downloaded and extracted.
 When cloning directly from within Netbeans ("Team" - "Remote" - "Clone"), Netbeans will automatically scan for projects and open them.
-* run build-fast.sh in repository j-lawyer-org to build the applications, skipping tests
+* Linux: run build-fast.sh in repository j-lawyer-org to build the applications, skipping tests
+* Windows: run build-windows.sh in Git Bash, followed by deploy-windows.sh (both located in folder "j-lawyer-org")

 ### Running tests